 - Weight gain

-In hyperthyroidism, your thyroid gland is overactive and it makes too much thyroid hormone.
+With hyperthyroidism, the thyroid gland is overactive and makes too much thyroid hormone.
 Signs and symptoms of hyperthyroidism include:

 - Feeling hot all the time

 - Rapid heart rate

 See your health care provider if you have symptoms of either thyroid condition, as both of them are treatable.